Promo code SPRING2022 will be automatically applied at checkout!

 • Weight maintenance

 So, how much protein is suitable for you?
-That depends on a few factors: your weight, activity level, and body composition goals, to name just a few.
+There’s no one-size-fits-all!
+It depends on a few factors: your weight, activity level, body composition goals, and more.
 Older guidelines suggested 0.8 grams per kilogram of body weight.

 However, this is now regarded as a minimum suggestion at best.
 Most healthy, active individuals will need around 1.4–2.0 grams per kilogram of body weight to meet their daily needs.
 For example, an active 145-pound person could aim to consume 93–132 grams of protein a day.